Knowing how to prepare for wildfire season has never been more urgent for those in high-risk areas.

 Establish a Chain of Command

-The midst of a crisis is never the best time to determine who on your team is in charge.
+The middle of a crisis is never the best time to determine who on your team is in charge.
 That’s why it’s important to organize roles and tasks ahead of time.
 FEMA provides an emergency planning worksheet to help you establish roles when disasters strike.
 Plot out which tasks will be managed by each person, such as determining who will alert residents, or who will prepare the property to minimize damage.

 Safeguard Your Properties